gpiozero/gpiozero/docs/remote_gpio.rst

 .. note::

-    When running code directly on a Raspberry Pi, any pin type can be used (assuming the relevant library is installed), but when a device is used remotely, only :class:`PiGPIOPin` can be used, as pigpio is the only pin library which supports remote GPIO.
+    When running code directly on a Raspberry Pi, any pin factory can be used (assuming the relevant library is installed), but when a device is used remotely, only :class:`PiGPIOFactory` can be used, as pigpio is the only pin library which supports remote GPIO.

 .. _RPi.GPIO: https://pypi.python.org/pypi/RPi.GPIO